Sorax5/ProfilesManager/README.md

 #### ItemManager

-This class allows you to transform items into String for serialization, the methods are static and I used them originally to save the inventories of the players, so I let you these methods at your disposal.
+This class allows you to transform items into String for serialization, the methods are static and I used them originally to save the inventories of the players, so I let you these methods at your disposal.(work with modded item)

 ```java
 public static String ItemStackToStringByte(ItemStack itemStack)